JolienTrog/Nachtmarrie-MVC-Webdevelopment/README.md

 </VirtualHost>
 ```
 14. Open the page in the browser via localhost
+15. Get a privat authKey for the API:  [](https://www.deepl.com/de/pro-api)
+16. Implement the Key in a save Way to your code (bugfix comming soon)
-15. Generate a new vocabulary list with the button 'nieuw woordenlijst'
+17. Generate a new vocabulary list with the button 'nieuw woordenlijst'

 ### Using the Application